striking at the intersections: how to not oppress your friends

 Hence we need to ‘strike at the intersections’ on campuses.
 The student body is obviously made up of many different people from different backgrounds, of which can drastically affect the experience they have of university accommodation.
 Such differences could be that BAME students can have higher dropout rates, or that students with disabilities struggle to find their housing unlivable due to their conditions.
 It’s important to recognise these differences so you can manoeuvre your demands as to unite everyone under the same campaign.

-Sussex Cut The Rent, for example, centred which had many of their demands around the issues faced by different groups of the student body.
+Demands: Make demands according to how people are affected by the housing system (that will likely mean going beyond the ‘Cut The Rent’ demand and include how students experience halls with their peers, disability access, working conditions for the service staff in halls, and so on).
+And of course, make sure you have a variety of different people contributing to what demands are being formulated.
+Sussex Cut The Rent centred many of their demands around the issues faced by different groups of the student body.
 They demanded that the proportion of accommodation flats accessible to their students reflect the number of students they accept with disabilities, along with any requests for adaptations of rooms be paid by the university.
 They also asked that the University change their definition of a student with disabilities to one provided by the SU officer for students with disabilities and the surveys that go out at the end of the year also look into possible cases of systematic discrimination by looking at the identity of those who answered said survey.